jmegaf/jmegaf.github.io/_posts/2016-05-25-mean-clean-state-machine.md

 {% endhighlight %}

 It also turns out that chain-of-responsibility behaviours are very easy to implement with this approach.
-If the "pause" screen wanted to draw some text and blur on top of the paused screen, it can simply call the method on `previous`:
+If the "pause" screen wanted to draw some text and blur on top of the paused screen, it can simply call the method on <tt>previous</tt>:

 {% highlight java %}
 // method would be added to the Screen interface